-Quidditch Cup is USQ’s premier event of the season.
-Featuring 60 teams from across the league, this is the pinnacle of the competitive season and the largest spectator event of the year.
-Teams qualify through regionals and have the opportunity to compete at the Quidditch Cup to be crowned the National Champions.
+US Quidditch Cup is USQ’s premier event of the season.
+Featuring 88 teams from two newly created divisions, collegiate and community, this is the pinnacle of the competitive season and the largest spectator event of the year.
+64 collegiate teams and 24 community teams will qualify through regional championships and at-large bids and have the opportunity to compete at US Quidditch Cup to be crowned the National Champions in their division.

 Photos by Nicole Harrig and Nikki Smith.

-US Quidditch Cup will take place at Austin-Tindall Regional Park in Kissimmee, Florida.
-Austin-Tindall Regional Park is located at:
+US Quidditch Cup 11 will take place at the Round Rock Multipurpose Complex in Round Rock, Texas.
+The park is located at: